Hogs Aren’t Going to Get Shoved Around, But Need to Win More

 Hogs Tired of Getting Shoved Around by SEC Teams

-FAYETTEVILLE, Ark. — It became clear pretty quickly Saturday this Arkansas team was tired of getting pushed around.
+FAYETTEVILLE, Ark. — It became clear pretty quickly Saturday that Arkansas was tired of getting pushed around.

-Unfortunately it also showed they still hadn't figured out that doesn't automatically lead to a win.
+Unfortunately, it also showed they still haven't figured out that standing their ground in physical play doesn't automatically lead to a win.

 That's the bottom line to the Razorbacks blowing a double-digit lead in the second half and losing to Vanderbilt, 97-84.